 (Offered as WAGS 202 and BLST 242 [US].)
 Love, courtship, and putting a “ring on it” continue to be a central concern in African American women's literature and contemporary black popular culture.
 Do these thematic issues around matrimony signal apolitical yearnings or an allegory for political subjectivity?
 In this course we will examine what gender, race, class, and sexuality reveal about the politics of marriage and family.
 Surveying the growing discourse in media outlets such as CNN and The Washington Post regarding the "crisis" of the single black woman, students will analyze the contentious public debates regarding love and marriage and connect them to black women's literature, culture, and black feminist literary theory.
 We will explore love and family through literature, music, film, documentary, and popular fiction.
 Authors and texts covered will range from Nella Larsen to Ann Petry and Bessie Smith to Aretha Franklin.
 Writing Attentive.
 Expectations include diligent reading, active participation, two writing projects, weekly response papers, a group presentation, and various in-class assignments.

 Limited to 20 students.
 Open to first-year students with consent of the instructor.
 Spring semester.
-Keiter Fellow and Visiting Professor Henderson.2014-15: Offered in Spring 2015
+Keiter Fellow and Visiting Professor Henderson.2020-21: Not offered

 (Offered as Black Studies 203 [D] and WAGS 203.)
 The term "Women Writers" suggests, and perhaps assumes, a particular category.
 How useful is this term in describing the writers we tend to include under the frame?
 And further, how useful are the designations African and African Diaspora?
 We will begin by critically examining these central questions, and revisit them frequently as we read specific texts and the body of works included in this course.
 Our readings comprise a range of literary and scholarly works by canonical and more recent female writers from Africa, the Caribbean, and continental America.
 Framed primarily by Postcolonial Criticism, our explorations will center on how writers treat historical and contemporary issues specifically connected to women's experiences, as well as other issues, such as globalization, modernity, and sexuality.
 We will consider the continuities and points of departure between writers, periods, and regions, and explore the significance of the writers' stylistic choices.
 Here our emphasis will be on how writers appropriate vernacular and conventional modes of writing.